 Antique Typewriters

-Comprised of typewriters from the very beginning of the typewriter industry (1870 – 1900), the collection contains many rare and historically important typewriters which show the remarkable diversity and beauty of a machine that would revolutionize communication.
+Comprised of typewriters from the earliest years of the industry (1870–1900), the collection features many rare and historically significant machines that showcase the remarkable diversity and beauty of an invention that revolutionized communication.

-The collection has been seen in various public displays and exhibits including the International Consumer Electronics Show and the Royal Ontario Museum.
+The collection has been featured in various public displays and exhibitions, including the Academy Awards and the Royal Ontario Museum.

 “Calling all Gadgetgeeks!
 Very early days of keyboards: It’s like the Burgess Shale of Typewriters!
 Incredible!” – Margaret Atwood